Causes, Effects and Solutions to Industrial Pollution on Our Environment

 The effects of industrial pollution are far-reaching and liable to affect the ecosystem for many years to come.
 Most industries require large amounts of water for their work.
 When involved in a series of processes, the water comes into contact with heavy metals, harmful chemicals, radioactive waste, and even organic sludge.

 These are either dumped into open oceans or rivers.
-As a result, many of our water sources have a high amount of industrial waste in them, which seriously impacts the health of our ecosystem.
-The same water is then used by farmers for irrigation purposes, which affects the quality of food that is produced.
+As a result, many of our water sources have a high amount of industrial waste, which seriously impacts the health of our ecosystem.
+The same water is then used by farmers for irrigation purposes, affecting the quality of food produced.

 2. Soil Pollution